strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 </Request>

 Then on each request, send along an `Authorization` header in the form of `{ "Authorization": "Bearer YOUR_JWT_GOES_HERE" }`.
-This can be set in the HTTP Headers section of your GraphQL Playground.
+This can be set in the HTTP Headers section of your GraphQL Sandbox.

 ## API tokens